-This course is focused on the body's structure.
-The course is organized according to six major body regions: lower limb and back; upper limb; thorax; abdomen; pelvis; and head and neck.
-Lectures, tutorials, and computer aided instruction will be given throughout the course.
+This course is focused on the gross human anatomy presented in a regional approach.
+These six major body regions consist of the lower limb and back, upper limb, thorax, abdomen, pelvis, and head and neck.
+Lectures, tutorials, and computer-aided instruction will be provided throughout the course.
 Students will work with prosections in the anatomy laboratory.
-Each student is expected to learn anatomical terminology as well as three-dimensional and radiological anatomy.
-Throughout the course students will be challenged to relate the anatomy to the solution of clinical problems.
-The latter is an integral part of the anatomy curriculum.
+Each student is expected to learn anatomical terminology and three-dimensional and radiological anatomy.
+Throughout the course, students will be challenged to relate anatomy to the solution of clinical problems, which is an integral part of the anatomy curriculum.
 Students will be evaluated by a series of written and laboratory practical examinations.